Amazon Echo Plus stays $150 but gets clearer sound, temperature sensor

-Amazon unveiled a new Echo Plus on Thursday, an updated speaker with a more powerful bass and clearer sound that still works as a smart home hub.
-It adds a larger, 3-inch neodymium woofer and increased back volume, so that the bass feels stronger and the mid- and high tones are clearer.
+Amazon unveiled a new Echo Plus, an updated speaker with more powerful bass and clearer sound that still works as a smart home hub.
+The updated device adds a larger, 3-inch neodymium woofer and increased back volume, giving the bass a stronger feel and providing clearer mid- and high tones.

-The $150 device, which has a new fabric design and temperature sensor, was unveiled at an event in Seattle where the e-commerce giant said it would be launching the largest number of devices and features it ever has at one time.
+The $150 device, which has a new fabric design and temperature sensor, was unveiled at an event on Thursday in Seattle where the e-commerce giant said it was launching the largest number of devices and features it ever has at one time.

-The integrated temperature sensor would allow users to set up actions based on how hot or cool the room is.
+The integrated temperature sensor allows users to set up actions based on how hot or cool a room is.
 So if your bedroom hits 77 degrees, Alexa can send a notification to your phone and automatically turn on the fan.
 The Plus also comes with an equalizer feature; you can use your voice to adjust the bass and treble to customize your listening experience.

 Amazon is giving the Echo Plus a new capability called Local Voice Control.
 It provides compressed Alexa controls locally in each device, so the assistant will still be able to turn the lights off even if your internet connection is down.

-Preorders for the Echo Plus -- which comes in Charcoal, Heather Gray, and Sandstone -- start Thursday and will be shipping next month in all Echo countries.
+Preorders for the Echo Plus -- which comes in charcoal, heather gray, and sandstone -- start Thursday.
+The device will begin shipping next month in all countries where the Echo is available.

-Amazon's Thursday event introduced new Echo Dot, a fully redesigned Echo Show, an input device to turn your dumb speakers smart and and Alexa-enabled microwave for just $60.
+Amazon's Thursday event also introduced a new Echo Dot, a fully redesigned Echo Show, an input device to make your dumb speakers smart and an Alexa-enabled microwave for just $60.

-With the popularity of the Echo and its voice assistant Alexa, Apple, Google, Samsung and Microsoft have been racing to build up their own voice assistants and integrate them into more devices to catch Amazon.
+Apple, Google, Samsung and Microsoft have been racing to improve their own voice assistants and integrate them into more devices to catch Amazon.
 To stay one step ahead, Amazon aggressively expanded its line of Echo devices, pushed Alexa into hospitality and office spaces, and integrated Alexa with over 20,000 kinds of devices.

 Originally published at 10:34 a.m.
 PT.